m-fol/GEO-SKILL/README.md

        alt="image" />
 </p>

-**Forest Risk Explorer** is a web-based GIS application that visualizes forest health across Greece using Sentinel-2 NDVI data, protected biodiversity zones, and human activity layers informed by ESCO skill categories.
+**Forest Risk Explorer** is a web-based GIS application that visualizes forest health across Greece using Sentinel-2 NDVI data, protected biodiversity zones and human activity layers informed by ESCO skill categories.

 Designed with the context of Earth Observation (EO) and the European Space Agency (ESA) in mind, this tool demonstrates how remote sensing and occupational data can be combined to explore environmental change and socio-economic impact.

 ---

-## 🎯 Objectives
+## Objectives

 - Monitor forest degradation trends in Greece from 2017–2024 using NDVI indices
 - Overlay critical biodiversity hotspots such as Natura 2000 zones